Opinion Exchange Dynamics: The voter model

 \end{theorem}

-\begin{proof} Note that Eq.~\ref{eq:voterS} follows immediately from Eq.~\ref{eq:voter1} and that Eq.~\ref{eq:voterall} follows from Eq.~\ref{eq:voterS} by taking expectation over $\psignal$.
-To prove Eq.~\ref{eq:voter1} we build upon a connection to the DeGroot model.
+\begin{proof} Note that \eqref{eq:voterS} follows immediately from \eqref{eq:voter1} and that \eqref{eq:voterall} follows from \eqref{eq:voterS} by taking expectation over $\psignal$.
+To prove \eqref{eq:voter1} we build upon a connection to the DeGroot model.
 Let $D^i_t$ denote the action of agent $i$ in the DeGroot model at time $t$.
 We are assuming that the DeGroot model is defined using the same $w(i,j)$ and that the private signals are identical for the voter and DeGroot model.
 Under these assumption it is easy to verify by induction on $i$ and $t$ that

 Thus